-Only wimps and sissies: above, an example of our academic wimp and teacher in Iran.
+Only wimps and sissies: above picture, an example of our academic wimp and teacher in Iran.
 Not the best examples of informed citizens.

 We believe the Iranian Islamic tyranny is maintained because it can rely on a large backing of the population, since those citizens who can make a difference wimp out of their vocation, while others look on in silence and apathy.

 As an Iranian, one can hate the afflicting situation in which one lives but put up with humiliations as long as one’s individualistic benefits are maximised by sleaze, lies and hypocrisy.

 His Highness, the supreme guide and dictator, Ali Khamenei, loves to preach in rallies in which men sit at his feet and cheer him.
 Ali Djoun goes on drearily, in his Farsi-Arabic jargon and defective grammar, to no end.
 The Iranians have participated in or have heard about these rallies for the last four decades.
 Blasé, they show no sign of wanting something different.

 Iranian men are devoid of manly manners, as well as lacking great projects for their country.
 Regularly, by taking part in a rally for university circles organised by a theological tyrant, our professors and teachers prove that they do not consider teaching one of the highest possible callings.